6 Best Homeowners Insurance Companies in Idaho 2023

 State Farm: Best for Inflation Protection

-State Farm is celebrating its 100th year selling insurance in 2022, one of the best-known and most respected insurance companies in the US.
+State Farm is one of the best-known and most respected insurance companies in the US.

 State Farm stands out for its top-notch customer service, and we also like that homeowners with expensive properties can purchase high policy limits to protect themselves.

 We chose State Farm for our list because they are the best choice for homeowners who want to protect themselves against the risk of high inflation.

 The average annual premium for State Farm homeowners coverage in Idaho is $1,415, which is slightly higher than the state average; however, you can reduce your costs by bundling.

 Read a full State Farm homeowners insurance review.